bitcoinvsalts/node-binance-trader/docs/GETTING-STARTED.md

 ![heroku run](images/logs.png)

-Let's check the bot if is running from logs!
-You also can check detailed information about the bot from logs.
+Let's check if the bot is running from the logs.
+You also can check detailed information about the bot from those logs.

 ![heroku_logs](images/running.png)